KrishnaChaitanyaVaddepally/KrishnaChaitanyaVaddepally/README.md

 ## 🚀 About Me

 - 🎓 Master's in [Aerospace Engineering], [Indian Institute of Technolgy,Kanpur]
-- 💼 Currently working as a Data at [Turno]
+- 💼 Currently working as a Data Scientist at [Turno]

 ## 🔧 Skills